 Each year a large number of employees are injured or killed because they come into contact with energized electrical wiring or equipment.
-The Electrical Safety Orders (ESOs) are designed to control or to eliminate these often deadly exposures and include:
+The Electrical Safety Orders (ESOs) are designed to control or to eliminate these often-deadly exposures and include:

 - A. General requirements for protection from electric shock (other than excavations).
 1518 - 1.
 The employer must: - a.
 Identify exposed or concealed energized electric power circuits if any person, machine, or tool might come into contact with the circuit. - b.
 Advise employees of the location of energized circuits, the hazards, and protective measures. - c.
 Provide legible markings or warning signs to indicate the presence of energized electrical circuits. - 2.
 Protective equipment or devices must be used to protect employees if a recognized hazard exists. - 3.
-When protective insulating equipment is used, it shall comply with the Electrical Safety Orders. - 4.
-Barricades shall be used in lieu of other protective equipment.

-Note: 1518(d) applies to electrical installations present on the jobsite which do not involve excavations (for electrical installations involving excavations as defined in 1540).

-- B. General requirements for low-voltage systems (<= 600 V) - 1.
+When protective insulating equipment is used, it shall comply with the Electrical Safety Orders. - Barricades shall be used in lieu of other protective equipment.
+Note: 1518(d) applies to electrical installations present on job sites do not involve excavations (as defined in 1540). - B. General requirements for low-voltage systems (<= 600 V) - 1.
 Only qualified persons may work on electrical equipment or systems.
 2320.1(a) - 2.
-Maintenance of electrical installations is required to ensure their safe condition, 2340.1 - 3.
-Electrical equipment and wiring must be protected from mechanical damage and environmental deterioration.
-2340.26, 2340.11(a)(2), 2340.23 - 4.
-Covers or barriers must be installed on boxes, fittings, and enclosures to prevent accidental contact with live parts.
-2340.17(a)
+Maintenance of electrical installations is required to ensure their safe condition.
+2340.1, 2340.2 - Electrical equipment and wiring must be protected from mechanical damage and environmental deterioration.
+2340.26, 2340.11(a)(2), 2340.12(a) - Boxes, fittings, and enclosures must be guarded by covers or barriers to prevent accidental contact with live parts, or guarded by location if accessible only by qualified persons.
+2340.17(a) - Except for fuse replacement and other necessary access by qualified persons, maintain guarding of energized parts within a compartment during operation and maintenance functions to prevent accidental contact with energized parts and dropped tools.
+2340.17(d)